DOCUMENT TSC-2026/B24 · BLOG POST 24 · CONSUMER COMMERCE · REV. 01

 Everyone calculates the transaction fee delta.
 Very few brands calculate the cost of the workarounds they are running on Advanced to replicate what Plus does natively.

 A typical $3M brand on Advanced that should probably be on Plus is running something like this: Zapier to handle order tagging and routing logic that Flow would do natively ($50–200/month, plus someone maintaining it).
 A third-party app for checkout upsells ($99–299/month).
 Custom developer code for discount logic that Shopify Functions would handle cleanly ($1,500–3,000 in dev time every time something breaks or needs updating).
 An additional support app because standard Shopify support isn't fast enough at their volume ($50–100/month).
 A 3PL integration that keeps hitting API limits, requiring periodic dev attention.
+Deciding which of those apps earn their place is its own exercise, covered in which apps actually belong in a DTC stack past $5M.

 $28K